-As a company that aims to improve life for people everywhere, Pentair believes that good governance sets the foundation for success.
+Pentair believes that good governance sets the foundation for success.
 In all our efforts, we seek to work well, and that starts with how we manage our own business.
-The governance principles we practice today were built on the Pentair Code of Business Conduct, established more than 30 years ago.
+The governance principles we practice today were built on the Pentair Code of Business Conduct, established more than 35 years ago.

-- A strong-minded Board made up of a majority of independent directors.
+- A strategic Board made up of a majority of independent directors.

-- An independent Lead Director, William T. Monahan who serves as a direct liaison with management.
+- An independent Chairman of the Board David Jones, who serves as a direct liaison with management.

 - Direct access by the Board to independent advisors and experts.